New Results from the UVIT Survey of the Andromeda Galaxy: Acknowledgements

 \section{Acknowledgements}

 This project is undertaken with the financial support of the Canadian Space Agency and of the Natural Sciences and Engineering Research Council of Canada.
-This publication uses data from the AstroSat mission of the Indian Space Research Institute (ISRO), archived at the Indian Space Science Data Center (ISSDC). \begin{theunbibliography}{} Johnson, L.C., Seth, A.C., Dalcanton, J.J., et al. 2015, The Astrophysical Journal, 802, 127
+This publication uses the data from the AstroSat mission of the Indian Space Research Organisation (ISRO), archived at the Indian Space Science Data Centre (ISSDC).
+This publication uses UVIT data processed by the payload operations centre at IIA.
+The UVIT is built in collaboration between IIA, IUCAA, TIFR, ISRO and CSA. \begin{theunbibliography}{} Johnson, L.C., Seth, A.C., Dalcanton, J.J., et al. 2015, The Astrophysical Journal, 802, 127

 Leahy, D. A., Bianchi, L., Postma, J. 2017, The Astronomical Journal, 156, 269

 Leahy, D. A., Postma, J., Chen, Y., Buick, M. 2020a, Astrophys.
 J. Suppl.
 Ser., 247, 47

 Leahy, D. A., Postma, J., Hutchings, J., Tandon, S.N.
 2020b, Proceedings of the IAU 2020, pp. 487-491